epam/ai-dial/docs/user-guide.md

 ##### To delete application

-1. Navigate to the My applications section.
+1. Navigate to the My workspace section.
 2. In the application menu, click **Delete**.
 3. Confirm your action in the dialog window.